 Overcoming Disadvantages of Cloud Computing

-The disadvantages and benefits of moving previously on-prem ("touchable") systems to the cloud is often complicated by a lack of cloud expertise and uncertainty of costs that creates.
-This decision-making process quickly becomes overwhelming, when adding topics of cloud security and future operational costs.
+The pros and cons of cloud computing, or moving to an off-premise server, is often complicated by a lack of cloud expertise and proper IT strategy.
+The decision-making process in whether to migrate to the cloud and how to do so often becomes overwhelming, especially when adding in concerns of cloud security and future operational costs.

 Cloud solutions may not allow you to take high amounts of risk in terms of ROI compared to ultra-low cost solutions.
 Some organizations are okay with extended downtime.
 It’s not very compelling to talk about disaster recovery when the cost of a three-day outage is relatively minimal with limited impact on general business operations.
 Businesses that understand potential losses are able to better determine exactly what extended down times mean to the business in both the short and long run.